bennettparsons/jazz-bot/implementation.md

 * Still need to link measures together by finishing to implement fixed notes: done!
 * Still need to introduce more variation through different evaluation functions (maybe multiple weights of tonality)
 * Rhythm!!!
+* could pre-process fixed notes to make a larger line

 ## knobs

 * I think, 200 iterations seems to be pretty good for the basic hill climbing
 * initializing next solution with previous is a pretty good idea!
 With this, we can add to the subproblems a heuristic that encourages or discourages similarity to the previous bar (or parts of the bar)
 * resolution feature is good, but needs notion of history: keeps returning the same solution!
 Could introduce a history that disincentivizes repition, or just sample out certain possible resolutions in classic, random fashion
+* making it more tonal is pretty sick

+## specific TODOs:

+* fix resolution so that it is probabilistic
+* implement rhythm: could just sample from outputted eighth notes?
+* notion of choruses: denseness of rhythms should be a function of this, as well as feature functions e.g. tonality, whether or not to initialize with previous solution (this should reset at certain points)